“A CAC is a place…and a process.”

 Seen and heard: From trauma to hope.

-In 2019 our CACs served a total of 16,722 children across Pennsylvania.
-We conducted 12,597 forensic interviews, completed 6,195 age-appropriate medical exams, and made sure 8,262 children were linked with counseling services.
-For each child and caregiver served at a CAC, our Victim Advocates provided individualized support—including referrals, court preparation and accompaniment, and ongoing assistance as needed.
+In 2022 our CACs served a total of 15,735 children across Pennsylvania.
+We conducted 11,938 forensic interviews, completed 5,859 medical evaluations to ensure health and safety, and made sure 3,458 children received referrals for trauma therapy.
+For each child and caregiver served at a CAC, victim advocates provided individualized support—including referrals, court preparation and accompaniment, and ongoing assistance as needed.

-Thanks to CACs in Pennsylvania, 16,722 children were seen and heard in a child-friendly and collaborative environment.
-Protected from ongoing harm and guided toward long-term healing, each of those children was given the chance to grow into their full potential, without the burden of lasting trauma.
+Thanks to CACs in Pennsylvania, each of those children was given the chance to be seen and heard, to be safe, and to grow into their full potential, without the burden of lasting trauma.

 “Adverse childhood experiences are the single greatest unaddressed public health threat facing our nation today.”